 Hearing all this really terrified me.
-As an INFJ personality type and a highly sensitive person, I didn’t want to act like a jerk in order to make myself more attractive.
+As an introvert, an INFJ personality and a highly sensitive person, I didn’t want to act like a jerk in order to make myself more attractive.
 I could never intentionally hurt someone else, and I was afraid that I would have to behave that way if I wanted to find love.

 (What’s your personality type?
 We recommend this free personality test.)

 It’s not true, is it?
 Do women really prefer to date jerks?
 Do nice guys finish last?

 You might hear men complain, “I’m a nice guy, but women don’t like me.”
 The reality is that self-proclaimed nice guys tend to not actually be very nice.
 As Dale Carnegie writes in How to Win Friends & Influence People, the infamous gangster Al Capone never thought himself guilty, but instead saw himself as someone who helped others.
 Nobody thinks that they’re not a nice person.
 However, someone who is genuinely nice doesn’t need to tell people that.
 If someone calls themselves “nice,” you ought to take that with a grain of salt.